 Kyle Butler has also garnered attention at the national level, where works of his have been shown in Detroit and Corpus Christi, Texas.
 He has also been featured in publications such as the University of Pittsburgh’s Hot Metal Bridge, and All Things Considered on CMU Public Radio.
-Much of the artist’s current work fits into a prevalent theme in American art today, that of decay and vanishing urbanity.
-Architecture plays a big role in his images and it is easy to see that the artist is very influenced by his surroundings.
-The artist uses the structure and language of architecture to tell the story of a neighborhood, street or expose a feeling.
+Much of Butler’s current work fits into a prevalent theme in American art today, that of decay and vanishing urbanity.
+Architecture plays a big role in his images and it is easy to see that he is very influenced by his surroundings.
+Butler uses the structure and language of architecture to tell the story of a neighborhood, street or expose a feeling.